 Mmm…so air dry clay.
 Air dry clay is just one of those things I remember playing with as a child (usually the brown coloured one), but I can’t think of any recent experiences with it.
 That’s until I spotted a few interesting pins on Pinterest that caught my attention.
 I decided that it was definitely worth give this medium a try, but was’t interested in investing in expensive equipment, but rather using tools I already had in my possession.

-I went through lots and lots of pins and tutorials, trying to figure out which appealed most – both aesthetically and technically speaking, and decided to try making three objects I could also find a practical element in preparing them- a trinket/jewellery bowl (desperately needed for organising rings), a clay coaster (always need some of those), and a pair of clay earrings (liked the idea of making light dangly earrings (:).
+I went through lots and lots of pins and tutorials, trying to figure out which appealed most – both aesthetically and technically speaking, and decided to try making three objects I could also find a practical element in preparing them- a trinket/jewelry bowl (desperately needed for organizing rings), a clay coaster (always need some of those), and a pair of clay earrings.

 First, I picked up a packet of 500 g Das Air Clay.